medmonds19/MaryEdmondsPortfolio/translation3.md

 Erechtheus, the son of Pandionis, had four daughters.
 At that time, Eumolpus, son of Neptune, came to attack Athens, but he was killed.
-Neptune, angry because the son was killed by Erechtheus, said “the daughter must be sacrificed by erecthei." (**Neptune is not making a factual statement here.**)
+Neptune, angry because the son was killed by Erechtheus, said “the daughter of Erecthei must be sacrificed."
-And so, Chthonia, along with the daughters, was sacrificed. (**Review the vocabulary item *immolata*, and check what form *filiarum* is.**)
+And so, Chthonia, one of the daughters, was sacrificed.
 The other sisters killed themselves, Erechtheus himself was hit by lightning.